betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 ## 15. Blackbox and logging updates

+Un-filtered gyro and RPM data are now logged by default.
+Enabling the `gyro_scaled` debug isn't needed any more for basic spectral analysis of pre- and post- filter noise in Blackbox Log Explorer.
+The latest version of PID Toolbox can read this un-filtered gyro directly, but if you're using software that expects `gyro_scaled` as usual.

 Blackbox now supports 8 channels of data per debug.
 Not all debugs have been updated to take advantage of this, but it is extremely helpful when developing.

 All eight values can be seen in Sensors